 “When you do something new, performance gets worse before it gets better.
 If you don’t understand the dynamics, the negative feedback shocks executives, and many give up too early in the improvement process in reaction to this decline.”

-is School of Management Distinguished Professor of System Dynamics and Organization Studies at MIT Sloan and Faculty Director, MIT Executive MBA Program.
-He teaches in Business Dynamics: MIT's Approach to Diagnosing and Solving Complex Business Problems and Implementing Improvement Strategies: Practical Tools and Methods at MIT Sloan Executive Education.
+Nelson Repenning is School of Management Distinguished Professor of System Dynamics and Organization Studies at MIT Sloan and Faculty Director, MIT Executive MBA Program.
+He teaches in Business Dynamics: MIT's Approach to Diagnosing and Solving Complex Business Problems and Visual Management for Competitive Advantage: MIT’s approach to Efficient and Agile Work at MIT Sloan Executive Education.